tramduong/tramduong.github.io/portfolio/ml/nyshinyapp.md

 {:toc}

-This project creates a shinny app that provides users with nutrition information for fast food chain restaurants in NYC.
+This project creates a shiny app that provides users with nutrition information for fast food chain restaurants in NYC.
 Users can choose restaurants based on location and compare menu items.<br>

 For a more detailed explanation, check out [My Github](https://github.com/tramduong/Data-Science-Portfolio/tree/master/RestaurantApp)
 {:.note}